fChristenson/metrics-driven-development/src/libs/services/MetricsService/slo/create_product/readme.md

 ## SLI's (Service level indicators)

+1. How long does it take the user to submit the product form?
-1. How long does it take to create a product?
+1. How long does it take to create the product?

 ## Budget